Special offer celebrates NZ Herald Premium third birthday

 Our award-winning newsroom continues to produce some of the biggest and most important stories from around Aoteaora.

-Among the exclusive Premium stories we've published recently was the story of 11-year-old Charlie Ford's fight for a "miracle drug" to ease the symptoms of cystic fibrosis - a life-threatening, debilitating genetic condition.
-Through tears, his father Glenn Ford said it was "really cruel" Charlie had been dealt the card of cystic fibrosis.
-Without Trikafta, "his life will just be cut short," Glenn said.
-The drug is not publicly funded in New Zealand and costs about $330,000 per year.
+Among the exclusive Premium stories we've published recently was the inspirational story of Fa'atoaga Pelulale, a 64 year old who secured a job after 11 months and more than 100 job applications.
+Pelulale lost his job when Covid-19 sent the country into level 4 lockdown in March 2020 about a year after he was hailed as a hero for saving three people from a car seconds before it went up in flames after a crash on State Highway 33.

 For two years New Zealanders have been navigating through the fog of a global pandemic that's been affecting our lives personally as well as professionally.
 During this time the number of Kiwis struggling with poor mental wellbeing has risen sharply, leading NZME to launch Great Minds, a major editorial project examining the state of our mental health.
-The series features in-depth investigations as well as personal stories such as that of Frankie Perry who hoped telling her story would prevent others from experiencing what she had gone through.
-Frankie felt her anxiety levels increase when returning to school after the March 2020 lockdown and her anxiety led to a hospital admission before she sought mental health support available through youth service Whetū Marewa.
+The series features in-depth investigations as well as personal stories such as that of Sharon Grinter.
+The single mum and Pak'nSave merchandiser shared how Covid-19 created a perfect storm but love for her family kept her going and the past two years taught her to keep moving forward.

-In one of a number of property reports we shared the story of Tauranga's Tony Cranson who, perched on a brown La-Z-Boy chair in the lounge of his modest unit, defied the typical image of a successful property investor.
-But the 73-year-old former firefighter owned 17 houses.
-He bought his first rental propoerty with the $3000 he had left when his marriage ended, along with a loan.
+Earlier this month we told the story of teenager OJ Daniels' fight for a "miracle drug" to ease the symptoms of cystic fibrosis - a life-threatening, debilitating genetic condition.
+OJ's sister Santana Daniels died from cystic fibrosis in 2017 when she was 21.
+His mother Trish worried her son faced the same fate.
+Trish and OJ are "desperate" to get Trikafta - a "miracle drug" which is not publicly funded in New Zealand and costs about $330,000 per year.

-We looked back at the grounding of the Rena on the 10th anniversary of the disaster - New Zealand's worst maritime environmental disaster and the world's second costliest ship salvage.
-We also broke the news the Rena captain Mauro Balomaga was now teaching maritime students how to pilot ships, a decade after he was sentenced to seven months' jail for his role in the grounding of the cargo ship.
+We took readers behind the scenes of court cases with exclusive interviews with victims such as with three victims of a Mongrel Mob member's violent rampage.
+They shared insight into the moments Te Kuti Tahana jumped out of a car at a busy Rotorua intersection with a large gun and opened fire on a police officer, carjacked a woman at gunpoint and demanded a second vehicle from a mum who was in the front yard of her Te Ngae Rd home with her young daughter.

 And it's not just first-class journalism that Herald Premium delivers.

-A Premium subscription also lets you have your say by commenting on selected articles and participating in live Q&As with experts on the hottest topics of the day, whether that's about skills shortages or how to ask for a pay rise.
+A Premium subscription also lets you have your say by commenting on selected articles and participating in live Q&As with experts on the hottest topics of the day, whether that's about skills shortages or the reputation of Rotorua's CBD.

 Join gang experts, Herald journalist Jared Savage and sociologist Jarrod Gilbert, when they host a Q&A about gangs and crime on Monday, May 2.